n8acl/aprstosql/docs/installation_docker.md

 All commands are for Linux.
 If you run Docker a different way, you will need to adjust for that as well.

-## Building the Image from Repo
+## Set Configurations

-You can build the container image locally if you choose from the repo.
+You can build the container image locally or pull it from Docker Hub.
+Either way you need to take some steps first.

 First, clone the repo: